William Mackenzie (contractor): Personal life

 In 1819 Mackenzie married Mary Dalziel, daughter of a Glasgow commission agent.
-Mary died in 1838 and in 1839 he married Sarah Dewhurst.
-Mackenzie maintained offices in Paris and in Liverpool and from 1843 he lived at 74 Grove Street, Liverpool, where he died in 1851.
+Mary died before him on 19 December 1838, aged 48.
+In 1839 he married Sarah Dewhurst, who died after him on 9 December 1867, aged 60.
+Mackenzie maintained offices in Paris and in Liverpool and from 1843 he lived at 74 Grove Street, Liverpool, where he died on 29 October 1851, aged 57.

 He was buried in St Andrew's Church, Rodney Street, Liverpool in 1851.
 A pyramid-shaped monument was erected at the grave by his brother Edward in 1868.
 An inscription on the pyramid door reads:

 "In the vault beneath lie the remains of William Mackenzie of Newbie, Dumfriesshire, Esquire who died 29th October 1851 aged 57 years.
 Also, Mary his wife, who died 19th December 1838 aged 48 years and Sarah, his second wife who died 9th December 1867 aged 60 years.
 This monument was erected by his Brother Edward as a token of love and affection A.D.
 1868.
 The memory of the just is blessed".

-William's estate amounted to £341,848, almost all of which was left to his youngest brother, Edward.
-He had no children.
-The Diary of William Mackenzie, published by Thomas Telford Publishing in 2000, is a full transcription of Mackenzie's handwritten diaries, and it provides insight into his busy life.
+William's estate amounted to £341,848 in 1851 (equivalent to £42 million in 2021), almost all of which was left to his youngest brother, Edward.
+He had no children.The Diary of William Mackenzie, published by Thomas Telford Publishing in 2000, is a full transcription of Mackenzie's handwritten diaries, and it provides insight into his busy life.

-The inscription proves that MacKenzie was buried beneath (not entombed inside) the pyramid and that the monument itself was not erected until 16 years after his demise.
-Even so, the legend of his upright interment continues to be told and believed by many.